vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/7_APPENDICES/18_WORD-INDEX.md

 Pratistha-lakṣaṇasara-samuc-
 caya 249
 Pratyabhijñā 43, 54
--systems 9, 40, 251 Pratyabhijñāhṛdaya 130 Pratyabhijñāvimarsin!
+-systems 9, 40, 251 Pratyabhijñāhṛdaya 130 Pratyabhijñāvimarśin!
 58
 Pratyakṣa 15
 Pravapura 91 (also see Srinagar)
 PRAVARASENA 29